skrub-data/skrub/doc/vision.rst

 <https://pandas.pydata.org>`__, `Ibis <https://ibis-project.org>`__,
 `DuckDB <https://duckdb.org/>`_.

-To make things simpler, skrub uses default that are chosen empirically to give good machine learning, even though these are sometimes heuristic, as in the :class:`TableVectorizer`.
+To make things simpler, skrub uses defaults that are chosen empirically to give good machine learning, even though these are sometimes heuristic, as in the :class:`TableVectorizer`.